codediodeio/sveltefire/README.md

 Svelte makes it possible to dramatically simplify the way developers work with Firebase.
 Here are some problems the project solves:

-- Access users and realtime Firestore data as Svelte stores
+- Access users, realtime Firestore and Realtime Database data as Svelte stores
 - Automatic subscription disposal to prevent memory/cost leaks
 - Better TypeScript experience for Firebase
-- Handle complex relational data between Auth and Firestore
+- Handle complex relational data between Auth, Firestore, and Realtime Database
 - Easily hydrate SvelteKit server data into a realtime Firebase stream

 ## Quick Start